Christos Margiolis

+This article touches on a handful of important topics that are vital to learning a foreign language.
 I’ll refrain from going into specific methods, as if language learning can be explained in a simple recipe-like form.
-I think everyone learns differently, but the points I discuss in this article should be universal for everyone.
-It’s up to you to find the method that works best for you.
+Everyone learns differently, but the points I discuss in this article should be universal for everyone.
+It’s up to you to find the particular method that works best for you.

 Special thanks to Eiliv and Randel for helping me improve this article.